 How to Get Here

-The college campus is located on Thomson Avenue, between Van Dam Street and Skillman Avenue, except for the L Building, which is between Van Dam and 32nd Place.
+The college campus is located on Thomson Avenue, between Van Dam Street and Skillman Avenue.
 See the above map to locate specific buildings.

 By Car:

 From Queens and Brooklyn, take the Long Island Expressway and exit at Van Dam Street.
 From the Bronx, take the Brooklyn-Queens Expressway and exit at Queens Boulevard west, and from Manhattan, take the 59th Street bridge to Queens Boulevard.